AdobeDocs/advertising.en/help/dsp/inventory/programmatic-guaranteed-set-up.md

 1. [Accept the deal](deal-id-inbox-accept.md).

-1. After you save the deal, select the ads (or 1x1 tracking pixel for publisher managed ads) that will be used for the deal and create a programmatic guaranteed (PG) default placement, as prompted.
+1. After you save the deal, select the ads (or 1x1 tracking pixel for publisher-managed ads) that will be used for the deal and create a programmatic guaranteed (PG) default placement, as prompted.

    Creating a default PG placement for the deal is mandatory to deliver 100% of your buy.
 This type of placement has no targeting so DSP can return a bid to every bid request from the publisher.